142CodeGreen/S10.11/README.md

 # S1.2

-This is a practise of including Nemo Guardrails on top of S1 repository with adjusted code for a simple RAG chatbot that allows upload of file then conduct Q&A using NVIDIA NIM.
-It's orchestrated by LlamaIndex and GPU-accelerated Milvus Vector Store, using NVIDIA embeddings.
+This is a practise of including Nemo Guardrails on top of S1 repository with adjusted code.
+It's a simple RAG chatbot that allows upload of file then conduct Q&A using NVIDIA NIM.
+The RAG orchestration is via LlamaIndex and GPU-accelerated Milvus Vector Store, using NVIDIA embeddings.

 ## Setup